x-govuk/govuk-eleventy-plugin/docs/markdown-extented.md

 ## Footnotes

-Here’s a simple footnote,[^1] and here’s a longer one.[^big note]
+Here is a footnote reference,[^1] and another.[^longnote]

-[^1]: This is the first footnote.
+[^1]: Here is the footnote.

-[^big note]: Here’s one with multiple paragraphs and code.
+[^longnote]: Here’s one with multiple blocks.

-    Indent paragraphs to include them in the footnote.
+    Subsequent paragraphs are indented to show that they belong to the previous footnote.

-        { my code }
+        { some.code }

-    Add as many paragraphs as you like.
+    The whole paragraph can be indented, or just the first line.
+In this way, multi-paragraph footnotes[^sub] work like multi-paragraph list items.

+[^sub]: Footnotes can have footnotes, too.

+This paragraph won't be part of the note, because it isn't indented.

 ## Definition lists

 Term 1
 : Definition 1
 with lazy continuation.

 Term 2 with *inline markup*
 : Definition 2

         { some code, part of Definition 2 }

-    Third paragraph of definition 2.
+: Third paragraph of definition 2.

 ## Abbreviations